 Scientists have created a one-way sound machine.

-The device, called an acoustic circulator, breaks the fundamental principle that sound, and other types of waves, are a two-way street.
+The device, called an acoustic circulator, runs counter to the principle that sound waves are a two-way street.

-The findings, published today (Jan.
-30) in the journal Science, could lead to the sound equivalent of a one-way mirror.
-With such a device, people can hear someone talking, but they themselves cannot be heard. [ The 9 Biggest Unsolved Mysteries in Physics ]
+The findings, published in the journal Science, could lead to the sound equivalent of a one-way mirror.
+With such a device, people can hear someone talking, but they themselves cannot be heard.
+[The 9 Biggest Unsolved Mysteries in Physics]

 All waves have a physical property known as time reversal symmetry.
 What that means is that a wave sent one way can be sent back.
 "If I am able to talk to you, you should be able to talk to me back," said study co-author Andrea Alù of the University of Texas at Austin.
 For radio waves, researchers figured out how to break this rule using magnetic materials that set electrons spinning in one direction.
 But they hadn't figured out how to complete the trick for other types of waves.